WYSP ~ Wisconsin Youth Success Program

 WYSP is a free summer program offered to youth ages 10-16 in the Chippewa Valley.
 The program has been offered to the community for more than 30 years as an opportunity for youth to develop leadership, academic, and athletic skills.

 In addition to traditional sports such as basketball and softball, participants receive specialized education on topics such as drugs, alcohol, and nutrition.
 They receive transportation to camp at no charge (if they are in the Eau Claire and Altoona School Districts) and also receive two federally-subsidized meals on site.
 In addition, each camper may receive a free medical examination and dental cleaning and screening.

 In 1968, representatives of the National Collegiate Athletic Association (NCAA) and the President's Council on Physical Fitness and Sports piloted the WYSP concept during the summer at two university athletics facilities.
-On March 17, 1969, the White House announced that the federal government was committing $3 million to establish a sports program for economically disadvantaged youth, to be called the National Youth Sports Program.
-The federal grant has significantly increased since then, and strong congressional support remains for WYSP objectives.
-Funding appropriations are renewed on an annual basis.
+On March 17, 1969, the White House announced that the federal government was committing $3 million to establish a sports program for economically disadvantaged youth, called the National Youth Sports Program.

 "I am a good sport at all times and conduct myself with decency and honesty.
 I do my best to get along with others and have pride in myself.
 I put forth my best effort in all competition and always compete fairly."